ACME Center Structure

 Core 4 - Dissemination Core

-Develops cross-disciplinary training activities for all stakeholders (clinicians, microsystems engineers, POC technology developers, patients, patient/community advocacy groups, general public), conducts assessments of clinical/user needs, and disseminates lessons and best practices learned through multiple communication channels.
+Develops cross-disciplinary training activities for all stakeholders (clinicians, microsystems engineers, point-of-care technology developers, patients, patient/community advocacy groups, general public), conducts assessments of clinical/user needs, and disseminates lessons and best practices learned through multiple communication channels.